daarnolducsd/ep5book/docs/04-week4.md

 <p class="caption">(\#fig:hypreg3)Hypothetical Dataset: Finding the Best Fit Line</p>
 </div>

 How well does this line fit?
 To measure this we take the difference between the line and the actual values, which is known as the residual.
-Some residuals are negative (meaning the actual value is less than that predicted based on our line), while others are positive (mean the actual value is grater than that predicted based on our line).
+Some residuals are negative (meaning the actual value is less than that predicted based on our line), while others are positive (meaning the actual value is greater than that predicted based on our line).
 In terms of "fit" we don't care about whether the error is positive or negative, which is why when we assess fit we first "square" the residuals.
 The square of all residuals will then be a positive number, with larger positive numbers indicating higher error.

 To construct one number that tells us how well the line fits the data we construct the sum of squared residuals.
 In this example, this number is given by